What to Know When Building an ADU

 Can I build an ADU or convert my garage into one?

 If you have a single-family home and enough space, there’s a good chance the answer to that question is yes, thanks to these new laws.
-“I’m not seeing a lot of obstacles stopping people from moving forward,” Sweeten contractor Brett said, who has worked on ADUs in the past and is currently working on a garage conversion.
+Sweeten contractors have not seen many obstacles preventing people from moving forward with this.

 However, to be certain, it is best to consult with a building professional who knows your area and knows ADUs.
 For a detached ADU, the structure needs to be at least 10 feet from the main residence and five feet from the property lines, Sweeten contractors Anna and Vahik said.
 If you choose to go with an attached ADU, or a lack of space compels you to, the new addition must be less than 1,200 square feet or the maximum your area allows.
 It must also be smaller than 50 percent of the existing house, according to CityLab’s guide.